Curriculum

 Days/Hours of Operation

-We are open Monday, Tuesday, Wednesday, Thursday, and Friday.
-We are licensed to operate between the hours of 7:00 AM and 5:00 PM.
+We are licensed to operate Monday through Friday.
 Parents may choose from a two, three, or five day/week half-day preschool program running from 9:00-12:00, or from a two, three, or five day/week full-day program running from 9:00-4:00.
 For an extra cost, parents are also given the option of extended day care.
-There is an extended day program before school from between 7:00 and 8:45, and after school from 4:00-5:00.
-(Preschool extended day is separate from our school Cougar Corner program for K-8).
-We are open according to the Christ Lutheran School calendar, between the months of September and May.
+There is an extended day before school program from 7:30-8:45.
+K-Grade 5 students from our school may be combined with the preschoolers in the extended care hours in the preschool classroom and playground.
+We are open according to the Christ Lutheran School calendar, between the months of August and May.

 Meals Served